reactive-react/xreact/README.md

 here we filter out only `add` intent and do something about it.

-when I mean something, I mean transform intent to be a state transformer. which means
+when I mean something, I mean transform intent to be a state transformer. which means Intent Stream of **values**

 --`{value: 1}`--`{value: 2}`--`{value:3}`-->

-|
-v
+becomes a Stream of **functions** which tranform old state into new state

 --`state=>({value: state.value+1})`--`state=>({value: state.value+2})`--`state=>({value: state.value+3})`-->

-a stream of **values** been transform into a stream of state mapping **function**

-#### 2.3. define action mapper that can be use to added intent to your Intent Stream.
+#### 2.2. define action mapper that can be use to added intent to your Intent Stream.

 ```js
     add: increment=>({type: 'add', increment}),